Why residential parks are perfect

 La vida bonita in Spanish means “life is good” in English.
 The weather also makes Spain perfect for mobile home parks.

-July is the hottest month in Malaga with an average temperature of 25°C (77°F) and the coldest is January at 13°C (55°F).
-July also has the most daily sunshine hours with 11 hours of sunshine on average every day.
+July is the hottest month in Malaga, with an average temperature of 25°C (77°F), and January is the coldest, at 13°C (55°F).
+July also has the most daily sunshine, with an average of 11 hours per day.

 The wettest month is November with an average of 101mm (4 inches) of rain.
-By November however Spain needs it having gone months without seeing a single drop.
-It is the fact that there is so little rain pet owners love living in Spain.
-The mobile home parks are all pet friendly subject to rules.
-There are lots of good walks all around the parks including the lakes.
+By November, however, Spain needs it, having gone months without seeing a single drop.
+The fact that there is so little rain is what pet owners love about living in Spain.
+The mobile home parks are all pet-friendly, subject to rules.
+There are many good walks around the parks, including by the lakes.

-The best website to get a perfect weather forecast is the Spanish equivalent of the Met Office.
-They are called AEMET and their website is aemet.es/en/eltiempo/prediccion/municipios
+The best website for a precise weather forecast is the Spanish equivalent of the Met Office.
+They are called AEMET, and their website is aemet.es/en/eltiempo/prediccion/municipios

 The Best Parks

-Residential retirement parks like park La Posada make moving to Spain both easy and affordable.
-Their service is second to none which is why there are 150 mobile homes on the park with a settled community.
+Residential retirement parks like Park La Posada make moving to Spain both easy and affordable.
+Their service is second to none, which is why there are 159 mobile homes on the park with a settled community.

-The cost of living is helped along by the fact that there is no council tax.
-Utilities are well priced, with water costing 9 Euros per month for 10m3.
-Internet connection is only 19 Euros a month, making keeping in touch with friends and family easy.
+The cost of living is mitigated by the absence of council tax.
+Utilities are well priced, with water costing 10 Euros per month for 10m3 over a two-month period.
+Internet connection costs only 24 Euros a month, making it easy to stay in touch with friends and family.

-The park fees on La Posada are 379 Euros a month, and for that, you are living in a first-class park with facilities to match.
-The service is second to none because the park takes care of everything Spanish.
+The park fees at La Posada are 387 Euros a month, and for that, you are living in a first-class park with facilities to match.
+The service is second to none because the park handles everything in Spanish.
 Not speaking Spanish is never an issue.
-On the park, everything is in English, and the reception deals with everything from utilities to deliveries.
-Every resident has their own post box.
+In the park, everything is in English, and the reception deals with everything from utilities to deliveries.
+Each resident has their own postbox.

 Antequera Spain